Ritápolis

 Ritápolis is a Brazilian municipality located in the state of Minas Gerais.
-The city belongs to the mesoregion of Campo das Vertentes and to the microregion of Sao Joao del Rei.
-In 2020, the estimated population was 4,562.
+The city belongs to the mesoregion of Campo das Vertentes and to the microregion of São João del-Rei.
+In 2022, the estimated population was 4,994.

-The municipality contains part of the Ritápolis National Forest.
+The municipality contains part of Ritápolis National Forest, including the ruins of Fazenda do Pombal, a protected historic site associated with the birthplace and early life of Tiradentes.

 Geography

 According to IBGE (2017), the municipality belongs to the Immediate Geographic Region of São João del-Rei, in the Intermediate Geographic Region of Barbacena.
+The municipality contains part of the Ritápolis National Forest.

 Climate

 Under the Köppen classification Ritapolis presents a humid subtropical climate (Cwb).
 The annual average lies around 19 degrees Celsius.
 The lowest temperature ever recorded is 0.1 degrees in July 18th 2000, during a cold wave.
-The historical maximum lies at 36.9 degrees, recorded on october 24th 2023.
+The historical maximum lies at 36.9 degrees, recorded on October 24th, 2023.